-Anna Chapman joined the Law School after a period of practice.
-Her research focuses on employment law, especially in relation to the National Employment Standards, General Protections (Adverse Action), unfair dismissal law and anti-discrimination law.
-She is a past Editor of the Australian Journal of Labour Law
+Anna Chapman is the Associate Dean (JD).
+She joined the Law School after a period of practice.
+Her research focuses on inequality and discrimination in work relations.
+She has written about the National Employment Standards, General Protections (Adverse Action), unfair dismissal law and anti-discrimination law.
+Anna is a past Editor of the Australian Journal of Labour Law

 , and a Co-Director of the Centre for Employment and Labour Relations Law in the Law School.

-A study published in 2012 ranked Anna as no. 20 in a list of 'Most Prolific Publishers in the Go8 University Law Reviews (Excluding Home Review)', and as no. 21 in a list of 'Overall Most Prolific Publishers in Leading Australian Law Journals (Excluding Home Review)': R. Smyth, 'Who Publishes in Australia's Top Law Journals?'
+Dr Chapman has authored over 80 scholarly publications, including more than 25 refereed journal articles, 10 book chapters and a co-edited book.
+Her work is published in leading national as well as international peer-reviewed journals.
+A study published in 2012 ranked her as no. 20 in a list of 'Most Prolific Publishers in the Go8 University Law Reviews (Excluding Home Review)', and as no. 21 in a list of 'Overall Most Prolific Publishers in Leading Australian Law Journals (Excluding Home Review)': R. Smyth, 'Who Publishes in Australia's Top Law Journals?'
 (2012) 35(1) University of New South Wales Law Journal

 201-245 at p 239 (table 6B), at p 241 (table 7).